This dissertation was written as a summative part of my undergraduate studies at the London School of Economics.

 I employ full-text, automated, content analysis of these speeches and articles – using the ‘Alceste’ software package – to draw out the development of members’ preferences over time.
 This approach has previously been described as a complete methodology through its integration of “a multitude of highly sophisticated statistical methods” (Kronberger and Wagner 2000 p.306) and has been extensively detailed elsewhere (Bailey and Schonhardt-Bailey 2008, 2010, 2013 (forthcoming), Schonhardt-Bailey 2005, 2008, 2010, 2012, Schonhardt-Bailey et al. 2012).
 A brief summary of how Alceste is used is detailed below.

 The Alceste methodology

-The software breaks each ICU into smaller working units - ‘Elementary Contextual Units’ (ECUs) - based on the structure of sentences, word length and punctuation.
-Using a recursive algorithm, Alceste assesses co-occurrences, and classifies each word form, and ECU, assigning a Chi2 value, representing the significance, and distinctiveness of those forms from those in the rest of the text.
+The software breaks each ICU into smaller working units – ‘Elementary Contextual Units’ (ECUs) – based on the structure of sentences, word length and punctuation.
+Using a recursive algorithm, Alceste assesses co-occurrences, classifying each word form and ECU, and assigning a Chi2 value representing the significance and distinctiveness of those forms from those in the rest of the text.
 The resulting output is a hierarchical classification, in which each theme or topic (‘class’) is as statistically unique as possible (Bailey and Schonhardt-Bailey 2010 pp.28-48).

-Each ICU in this paper represents an individual speech, or article, made by individuals on the MPC, and the data can be obtained from the Bank of England’s website.
+Each ICU in this paper represents an individual speech or article made by individuals on the MPC.
+The data can be obtained from the Bank of England’s website.
 ICUs were collected from the majority of members between 1997 (the committee’s inception) and December 2012.
 The members used in the analysis were selected based on several criteria.